-Contract Negotiation/RFPs: During the period between the filing of the Deployment Plan with the Commission and approval of the plan by the Commission (anticipated to be by September 30, 2013), the SMIP Team will negotiatenegotiated final terms and conditions with the selected vendors, selectselected a systems integrator ("SI") and project management office ("PMO") through the RFP process described in Chapter 2, finalizefinalized contracts with the SI and PMO and workworked with consultants and selected vendors to develop construction schedules, all with the goal to have everything in place to start construction of the smart meter infrastructure upon approval of this Revised Deployment Plan.
+Contract Negotiation/RFPs: During the period between the filing of the Deployment Plan with the Commission and approval of the plan by the Commission, the SMIP Team negotiated final terms and conditions with the selected vendors, selected a systems integrator ("SI") and project management office ("PMO") through the RFP process described in Chapter 2, finalized contracts with the SI and PMO and worked with consultants and selected vendors to develop construction schedules, all with the goal to have everything in place to start construction of the smart meter infrastructure upon approval of this Revised Deployment Plan.

 The Solution Validation Stage incorporates two activities: the build out of the infrastructure needed to install smart meters and a testing period in which a "mini version" of the end to end smart meter solution is constructed and tested prior to full scale deployment.
 This stage will begin with the installation of all smart meters and supporting infrastructure in the Penn Power service territory.
-This stage is expected to start in late 2013mid-2014 and continue through early 2017until late 2015.
+This stage is expected to start in mid-2014 and continue until late 2015.

 - Build-Out Activities.
-This period begins upon Commission approval of this Deployment Plan and will continue for approximately three years18 months.
-During this period, the Companies will commence and complete construction of the smart meter solution infrastructure, or "backbone" for the "mini system".Penn Power service territory.
+This period begins upon Commission approval of this Deployment Plan and will continue for approximately 18 months.
+During this period, the Companies will commence and complete construction of the smart meter solution infrastructure, or "backbone" for the Penn Power service territory.
 This will involve the installation of meters, collectors, range extenders, network communications, and meter data management systems for testing. - Solution Testing Activities.
-As the infrastructure is built, the Companies will start to install meters in Penn Power's service territory.
-This territory was selected because it includes the wide range of challenges the SMIP Team anticipates encountering during full deployment, across all of the Companies.
-Approximately 550,000 meters will be installed in the second half of 2014; 15 and the remaining 120,000 will be installed in 2015; and 40,000 in 2016, so as to allow for testing of scalability and resolution of communication, functionality and installation problems encountered in a contained and controlled environment, thus minimizing costs of deployment and customer frustration.
-Only after all such problems are resolved will the Companies commence the final stage, Full-Scale Deployment Stage, currently anticipated to commence in early 20172016.
+As the infrastructure is built, the Companies will install meters in Penn Power's service territory.
+This territory was selected because it includes the wide range of challenges the SMIP Team anticipates encountering during full deployment across all of the Companies.
+Approximately 50,000 meters will be installed in the second half of 2014 and the remaining 120,000 will be installed in 2015, so as to allow for testing of scalability and resolution of communication, functionality and installation problems encountered in a contained and controlled environment, thus minimizing costs of deployment and customer frustration.
+Only after all such problems are resolved will the Companies commence the final Full-Scale Deployment Stage, currently anticipated to commence in early 2016.